davidrodriguezcode/davidrodriguezcode.github.io/README.md

 # Hi!
 I'm David! :wave:

----

 ### :man_technologist: About Me :

-I am a Mobile and Web Developer from Forney TX.
+I am a Mobile and Web Developer from Texas.
 - :computer: I am working as a Mobile and Web Developer in my professional life.

 - :drum: In my free time, I play drums!